agnuramdan/agnuramdan-web/README.md

 - [Griko Nibras](https://griko.id/)
 - [Anthony Fu](https://antfu.me/)

-For now is still barebone in html and not styled yet.
+For now is still barebone in HTML and not styled yet.
 However, it will always be updated in future.